gitlabhq/gitlabhq/doc/api/projects.md

 ### Get single project

-Get a specific project, identified by project ID or [urlencoded NAMESPACE/PROJECT_NAME of the project](README.md#namespaced-path-encoding), which is owned by the authenticated user.
+Get a specific project.
 This endpoint can be accessed without authentication if the project is publicly accessible.

 ```
 GET /projects/:id